-After choosing a course, students must obtain permission to register from The New School for Public Engagement Dean's Office, at 66 West 12th Street, room 310.
+After choosing a course, students must obtain permission to register from Vanessa Reich, at 66 West 12th Street, room 401.
+Full participation in the course is mandatory as well as purchasing any necessary course materials.

-Graduate students who have questions about foreign language study should email them to NSPEinfo@newschool.edu.
+Graduate students who have questions about foreign language registration should email them to reichv@newschool.edu